webplatform/docs/tutorials/css-regions/index.md

 ---
-title: Using CSS Regions to flow content through a layout
+title: 'Using CSS Regions to flow content through a layout'
 readiness: 'Ready to Use'
 summary: "The CSS Regions feature provides a way to implement complex\nmagazine-style designs in which content flows through freely\npositioned layout elements.
 It allows you to dynamically flow content\nfrom one layout element to another, but does not specify how those\nelements are presented.
 For that, use whatever CSS technique is most\nappropriate: flexible boxes, multi-column layout, grid layout, floats,\nor even absolute positioning.
 This guide shows you how to flow text, but\ndoes not discuss these various layout techniques.
 See\nthis page\nfor the results, using one of the supporting browsers listed at the\nend of the article.\n"
 tags: